wp-plugins/wp-auctions/readme.txt

 * Sleek AJAX popup to show your auctions.
 * Easy to use backend admin area to manage your auctions.

+**Looking for the Pro plugin?**

+Visit our website - [WP Auctions](http://www.wpauctions.com "Auction Plugin for WordPress") - for more information and to see the features that come with the Pro version of WP Auctions.

 **Example uses include:**

 * Auction off advertising space!
 * Sell physical goods from iPods to Cars!
 * Sell your artwork
 * Use it for charity auctions, etc...

-**Official Site**

-For more information and to take a look at the Pro version, visit our website - [WP Auctions](http://www.wpauctions.com "Auction Plugin for WordPress").

 == Installation ==